 They go even further than a group yoga class to a private session in your living room (or wherever you prefer to practice), by giving you so many options to make each session customized.
 There are customization options for:

-- Sequence Practice type- You can choose between Intro to Yoga, Full Practice, Short Practice, Restorative and Quick Flow.
+Sequence Practice type- You can choose between Intro to Yoga, Full Practice, Short Practice, Restorative and Quick Flow.
 None of the poses specifically include blocks, pillow or any fancy equipment- only you and your mat will suffice.
 Update: This is now changed to Full Practice, Quick Flow, No Flow and Restorative.
 I love that they have added the option of ‘‘No Flow’’ which gives you standing poses without the Vinyasa based chaturanga pushups.

-Level- At the time of the original post, there were fever levels and now you can choose between 5 levels, i.e. 2 Beginner, 2 Intermediate levels and even Advanced for some practice types.
+Level- At the time of the original post, there were fever levels and now you can choose between 6 levels, i.e. Intro to Yoga, 2 Beginner, 2 Intermediate levels and even Advanced for some practice types.

-- Other Options- There are other options that are Paid, which is playlist/music type, Pace; and Boost to focus on specifics such as Aerobic, Flexibility, Core, Back Strength, Chest Shoulder Opening etc.
+Other Options- There are other options that are Paid, which is Voice, playlist/music type, Pace; and Boost to focus on specifics such as Aerobic, Flexibility, Core, Back Strength, Chest Shoulder Opening, Flexibility, Twists etc.

 4. Dynamic and not boring